melvinzhang/garden/content/posts/coffee.md

 Ground coffee is cheaper per gram as compared to coffee powder in prepackaged filter bags

+Coffee interferes with cortisol production.
+Morning is not the best time as cortisol should be high.
+Prefer mid-morning/early afternoon (9-11am), before 2-3pm.

 Trung Nguyen
 * https://en.wikipedia.org/wiki/Trung_Nguy%C3%AAn
 * 6.5SGD for 500g for "S" blend on Lazada